Why come to Fontainebleau?

 From Charles de Gaulle Airport (CDG):

-• At Châtelet-Les Halles, change to metro line 1, direction Château de Vincennes, to Gare de Lyon (4 stations).
+- At Châtelet-Les Halles, change to metro line 1, direction Château de Vincennes, to Gare de Lyon (4 stops).

-• From there, take the Transilien line R, direction Montereau or Montargis to Fontainebleau-Avon (3 stations).
+- From there, take the Transilien R line towards Montereau or Montargis to Fontainebleau-Avon (3 stops).

 From Orly Airport:

-• Take metro line 14, direction Saint-Denis Pleyel, to Gare de Lyon (11 stations).
+- Take metro line 14 towards Saint-Denis Pleyel to Gare de Lyon (11 stops).

-• Finally, take the Transilien line R, direction Montereau or Montargis to Fontainebleau-Avon (3 stations).
+- Finally, take the Transilien R line towards Montereau or Montargis to Fontainebleau-Avon (3 stops).

 Airport to Fontainebleau by car...